 I became interested in bioacoustics as an undergraduate after reading about Katy Payne’s pioneering research on elephant infrasound and learning about the African elephant poaching crisis.
-That led me to attend the Sound Analysis Workshop hosted by CCB in 2007, where my interest in bioacoustics grew.
-I began working at CCB in 2008, where I use passive acoustic technology in the context of ecology and conservation.
+That led me to attend the Sound Analysis Workshop hosted in 2007, where my interest in bioacoustics grew.
+I began working at the Cornell Lab’s K. Lisa Yang Center for Conservation Bioacoustics (CCB) in 2008, where I use passive acoustic technology in the context of ecology and conservation.
 Most of my current research is focused on baleen whale spatio-temporal acoustic occurrence in anthropogenically active marine environments in order to better understand habitat use and inform management decisions.
 In much of my research, I measure ambient noise levels to characterize noise conditions of marine habitats before, during, and after invasive industrial operations.

 Social Media: ResearchGate